This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 It’s actually a great place to live.

-Whether Southeast Asia is just one base in part of your multi-base strategy or a place to settle down and live full time, there are many cities that provide great opportunities for you.
+Whether Southeast Asia is just one base in part of your multi-base strategy or a place to settle down and live full-time, there are many cities that provide great opportunities for you.

 8. Bali, Indonesia

-It’s a major nomad hub, especially for startups and new entrepreneurs.
+Bali is a major nomad hub, especially for startups and new entrepreneurs.

-And it is a heavenly place for anyone who wants a vegetarian diet and beautiful nature scenery while bouncing between the main hubs in Ubud, Canggu, and Seminyak to surf, work, and enjoy the nightlife.
+Moreover, it is a heavenly place for anyone who wants a vegetarian diet and beautiful nature scenery while bouncing between the main hubs in Ubud, Canggu, and Seminyak to surf, work, and enjoy the nightlife.

-This is also a hugely popular destination for interests like yoga retreats, meditation, and health classes.
+Bali is also a hugely popular destination for interests like yoga retreats, meditation, and health classes.